 You’ll need to provide your Driving License and an Identity Card.
 The Bike provider will keep the Identity card and return the Driving License.

-Additionally, it depends on the association to association whether you have to pay the total amount in advance or half before and a half after.
+Additionally, it depends on the association to association whether you have to pay the total amount in advance or half before and half after.

 Day – 2